 PMO Defined

-A project management office (PMO) is a division or department of a corporation, governmental agency, or company that establishes and maintains standards for project management within the organization.
-The PMO aims at harmonizing and implementing an economy of repetition in project execution.
+A Project Management Office is a division or department of an organisation that establishes and maintains standards for project management within the organisation.
+The PMO aims to harmonise and implement an economy of repetition in project execution.

-In short, The PMO maintains documentation, guidelines, and data sets for project implementation, which ensures the completion of projects on time and also within the budget.
+In short, the PMO maintains documentation, guidelines, and data sets for project implementation.
+This ensures the completion of projects on time and also within the budget.

-The following are the most common areas of activity or role of PMO:
+The following are the most common roles of a PMO:

 Not every company has a PMO, nor does every company need one.
-However, PMOs are beneficial as the number of projects within an organization grows, and with increased resources and rival agencies, the risk of failure is increased.
-A PMO is a driver who knows how each proposed project fits into a larger business strategy so that resources are adequately allocated and project failure can be mitigated.
+However, organisations will undoubtedly benefit from a project management office as their number of projects grow.
+This is because there is a relationship between increased resources and rival agencies and the risk of failure.
+Thus, the Project Management Office can act as a driver who knows how each proposed project fits into a larger business strategy.
+The Project Management Office ensures that resources are adequately allocated, and project failure can be mitigated.

 ● Projects are not meeting deadlines and are often running over budget.